 Desert Dead2025

-curated by Shahar Mizrahi
+Curated by Shahar Mizrahi

 Desert Dead presents a three-day performative installation in which the artists rehearse burial rituals in mud.
 Three figures operate within the space: the burier, the buried, and the worker, rotating roles at the end of each cycle.
 The rituals unfold in an environment that includes a workstation, a burial station, a coffee station, and a cluster of mud igloos built using a military technique for constructing shelters.
 Sandbags taken from a nearby construction site are piled in one corner, while a coffee urn bubbles in another.
 They transform into each other in a passage between states of matter, functioning as a system that generates neither more nor less, but only shifts from one condition to another.